 Email Address – The email address of the user.
 This value is required (i.e., may not be null), must be unique within the ST_USER table, and must be a valid email address.
+A user can have multiple comma-separated email addresses, using the following criteria:

 First Name – The user's first name.
 This value is optional.